 Now I am not implying that we have the correct definition of design and I wonder if it even exists at all.
 However, from the above description, it does seem clear what this term could mean.

-Within companies, designing is an important activity for developing new products, services, strategies and giving customers and employees a better experience.
+Within companies, designing is an important activity for developing new products, services, and strategies and giving customers and employees a better experience.
 Much can be designed.

-In this day and age, design is becoming increasingly important to companies, but no longer as an isolated field.
+In this day and age, design is becoming increasingly important to companies, but no longer an isolated field.
 Much more often design is cross-functional, combining physical products, services, digital platforms and business aspects.

-Consider, for example, the experience of buying and driving a Tesla, a textbook example where design comes together.
+Consider, for example, the experience of buying and driving a Tesla, a textbook example of where design comes together.
 Design is integrated from ordering online to using a mobile phone and driving in the car itself.

 This cross-fertilization of design makes it a big challenge to manage, but that’s a different story.
 But one thing remains: design serves to bring a good experience to customers and users.